onemorebruh/megara/README.md

 - [x] duplicates file in database when saves file
 - [x] crashe when creates new admin with empty data
 - [ ] makes first file of user disappear when delete file via admin page
+- [ ] if you make the same admin and user you do not authorize when login as admin